alexanderhale/home-assistant/README.md

 ```

 # Configuring Home Assistant
-Any Home Assistant configuration specific to installation on a Nexus 7 tablet has been covered above, and some additional configuration related to automations will be covered below.
-Anything beyond this is "normal" Home Assistant configuration - for that, refer to the [Home Assistant documentation](https://www.home-assistant.io/docs/) and [community forum](https://community.home-assistant.io/).
+The setup of Home Assistant on the Nexus 7 tablet is now complete!
+Everything beyond the steps above is "normal" Home Assistant configuration.
+Refer to the [Home Assistant documentation](https://www.home-assistant.io/docs/) and [community forum](https://community.home-assistant.io/) as resources.

+The remainder of this guide will cover the installation of extensions to Home Assistant, because there are some particularities about the Nexus 7 tablet.

 # Node-RED Installation
 [Node-RED](https://nodered.org/) is a visual automation creation suite, which allows the creation of automation routines beyond the complexity possible with the tools in the basic Home Assistant installation.
 As the name suggests, Node-RED is build upon NodeJS.